 At the beginning of the junior year, qualified students are encouraged to contract as the first step toward a commission as a second lieutenant.
 In addition to eight semesters of ROTC, students pursing a commission must complete other professional military education requirements such as courses in military history, English and computer science.
 On a competitive basis, students may attend Cadet Professional Development Training (CPDT) summer training at Airborne and Air Assault Schools.
 An intent to be commissioned is a prerequisite for attending CPDT.

-Completion of the Army ROTC program and graduation from Mary Baldwin College may lead to a commission as a 2nd lieutenant in the U.S. Army, Army Reserve or Army National Guard.
+Completion of the VWIL Army ROTC program, and graduation from Mary Baldwin College allows you to compete for a commission as a 2nd lieutenant in the U.S. Army, Army Reserve or Army National Guard.

 The Air Force ROTC Program provides college-level education that qualifies eligible cadets for commissioned service in the U.S. Air Force.
 The four-year program is divided into two distinct two-year courses: the General Military Course (GMC) and the Professional Officer Course (POC).
 In the GMC, cadets are evaluated for a commission based on their performance, aptitude and motivation.
 If qualified, cadets may enter the POC by signing a contract for commissioned service following graduation from Mary Baldwin College.
 The POC is designed to build leadership and professional qualities new commissionees will need once on active duty.
-Cadets may apply for the general career fields of their choice: pilot, navigator, nonrated operations, technical officer and nontechnical officer.
-Entry into the field of choice depends on individual qualifications and the needs of the Air Force.
+Cadets may apply for the career fields of their choice, however, entry into the field of choice depends on individual qualifications and the needs of the Air Force.
 A continuing need for officers with technical backgrounds results in attractive scholarship opportunities for students in the engineering and sciences curricula.
 Acceptance of an Air Force ROTC scholarship incurs no additional service obligation for the recipient.

 Scholarships are either two, three or four years in length.

 Cadets who are qualified may volunteer to attend parachute training and an advanced training program, for which they are paid.
-Qualified cadets will also participate in a flight orientation program consisting of eight hours in a light aircraft flown by the Virginia Civil Air Patrol.
+Qualified cadets have the opportunity to participate in a flight orientation program consisting of eight hours in a light aircraft flown by the Virginia Civil Air Patrol.